engrit-illinois/Remove-AdGroupMemberships/README.md

 `example-input1.csv` shows an example of the minimum requirements.
 `example-input2.csv` shows an example of the minimum requirements with some extraneous data in columns which will be ignored.

+### -InputUserColumn \<string\>
+Optional string.
+The name of the column in the input CSV which contains the user names of the memberships.
+Default is `User`.

+### -InputGroupColumn \<string\>
+Optional string.
+The name of the column in the input CSV which contains the group names of the memberships.
+Default is `Group`.

+### -OutputUserColumn \<string\>
+Optional string.
+The name of the column in the output CSV which contains the usernames of the memberships.
+Default is `User`.

+### -OutputGroupColumn \<string\>
+Optional string.
+The name of the column in the output CSV which contains the group names of the memberships.
+Default is `Group`.

 ### -OutputCsv \<string\>
 Required string.